Jimmyl6413/game-of-life/circumstances/invest.md

-# Invest in the company
+# Invest in a company

 [Invest $3,000](millionaire.md)